Welcome to Your Award-Winning Media Center!

 How much are late fees for books?

 For every school day that a book is overdue the system charges 10 cents a day.
 Please keep up with your due dates and bring your book back to renew or return so you don't continue to accrue fines.
 Student fine balances will be sent out during PRIDE every month and will also be e-mailed home.
-We will stamp the back of your books with your due dates, and we suggest that you put a reminder in your phone to bring it back.
+We will stamp the back of your books with your due dates, and we suggest that you put a reminder in your phone to bring it back on time to avoid late fees.

 How do I pay for late fees?